interscript/rababa/docs/RESULTS.md

   REJECTS disabled thinking (HTTP 400 code 1210) — reasoning cannot be turned off, only dialed to low/high/max — so this ran at `reasoning_effort=low`, the nearest analog to plain completion.
-  ~3.4x worse DER than GLM-5.2 and behind Sadeed-1.5B, driven by Quranic-convention orthography (dagger-alif forms the GT does not use, 9.8% not-fully-diacritized words) — a generalist regression on classical-knowledge output conventions, recorded as a dedicated-model data point.
+  ~3.4x worse DER than GLM-5.2 and behind Sadeed-1.5B.
+Attribution
+  (2026-09-01, per-position decomposition over the same 1,200 paragraphs, convention-normalized): **wrong-haraqat rate 10.05% vs GLM-5.2's 2.64%** — which matches our r7 teacher's 2.62% almost
+  exactly — while missing is 1.01%, extra 0.20%, and the entire dagger-alif (U+0670) convention effect is 0.125pp (310 marks, zero in GT; rules derived from the aligned positions: drop after ى, fatha elsewhere; controls r7/G-5.2 move <=0.009pp).
+The regression is genuine mark errors, not orthographic convention — the frontier generalist lost core classical-Arabic knowledge its predecessor had.
+The dagger-alif observation explains the raw-mode skip flood, not the DER gap.
 Zero empty responses after purging 140 checkpoint rows the pre-fix payload had retried into empty strings.

 - **r3 = r2 + 1 epoch on the decontaminated Misraj corpus (1M lines) +
   150k MSA replay**: best non-frontier-LLM result on the benchmark;